from The Open University

 Some people think that the difference between speech and writing is that people use longer words in writing.
 In some writing this is true, but there are also significant differences, many of which are grammatical.
 In this unit you will develop knowledge and understanding of the differences between spoken and written English, factors that influence our use of grammar and vocabulary in speech and writing, and different ways in which grammar has been described.

-This study unit is an adapted extract relevant to The Open University course A123 Unit title, which is no longer taught by the University.
+This study unit is an adapted extract relevant to The Open University course E303 English grammar in context, which is no longer taught by the University.
 If you want to study formally with us, you may wish to explore other courses we offer in this.

 The Open University is conducting a survey investigating how people use the free educational content.
 The aim is to provide a better free learning experience for everyone.
 If you have 10 minutes to spare, we’d be delighted if you could take part and tell us what you think.
 Please note this will take you out of OpenLearn, we suggest you open this in a new tab by right clicking on the link and choosing open in a new tab.